VitorCarvalho67/OBS-ChatStyle/README.md

 cd OBS-ChatStyle
 ```

-copy the code below and paste it into a browser source in OBS.
+copy the code the file 'style.scss' and paste it into a browser source in OBS.

 ## Customization
 You can customize the colors of your chat by just changing the variables, here is where you should change